NanaADuah/CMPG323_Project_2-33705119/README.md

 ### Protecting Your Token:
 It contains authentication information and should not be shared or exposed publicly.

-#Additional-Functionalities
+# Additional-Functionalities
-Implementation of Azure Key Vault
+Microsoft Azure that helps you safeguard cryptographic keys, secrets, and other sensitive information.
+Implementation of Azure Key Vault for a connection string to the database provides a secure way to store and manage my connection strings, API keys, and passwords.

 ## References
 <details>